-(1) Special Exception 4792 is a request for permission to use approximately 3.95 acres of land (of a larger approximately 4.63 acre lot, Lot 4, "Ernest Maier Bladensburg") in the I-2 (Heavy Industrial) Zone, located on the south side of Upshur Street and abutting the west edge of the right-of-way of Kenilworth Avenue, on the northern end of 47th Avenue, also identified as 4100 Kenilworth Avenue, Bladensburg, Maryland, for a Concrete Batching Plant.

-(2) The subject property is located in the Town of Bladensburg.
+- (1) Special Exception 4792 is a request for permission to use approximately 4.411 acres of land in the I-2 (Heavy Industrial) Zone, located on the south side of Upshur Street and abutting the west edge of the right-of-way of Kenilworth Avenue, east of the CSX rail line on the northern end of 47th Avenue, also identified as 4100 Kenilworth Avenue, Bladensburg, Maryland, for a Concrete Batching Plant. - (2) The subject property is located in the Town of Bladensburg.
 The Town of Bladensburg is in support of the Application subject to conditions which are incorporated herein.
 (Exhibit 32) The Town of Bladensburg has entered into a Declaration of Covenants with the Applicant pertaining to the proposed development.
-(Exhibit 58)

-(3) The Planning Board did not have a hearing on the Application and the Technical Staff Report (Exhibit 18) recommended approval with conditions.

-(4) At the conclusion of the evidentiary hearing the record was kept open for assorted documents and for Memorandum of Law from both parties.
-Upon receipt of the documents, the record was closed on September 25, 2017.
+(Exhibit 58) - (3) The Planning Board did not have a hearing on the Application and the Technical Staff Report2 (Exhibit 18) recommended approval with conditions. - (4) At the conclusion of the evidentiary hearing the record was kept open for assorted documents and for Memorandum of Law from both parties.
+Upon receipt of the documents, the record was closed on September 25, 2017. - (5) By Decision issued November 9, 2017 the Office of the Zoning Hearing Examiner recommended approval of the Special Exemption and the variances.
+On Appeal to the District

+1 The original request was for 3.95 acres of land; on remand the Applicant amended its request to 4.41 acres of land in order to eleviate the need for variances from setback requirements.
+(Exhibit R-18) (§27-343.02(a)(i) and §27-474(a)(i)

-&lt;sup>1 The Technical Staff Report in this Application contains errors and as such cannot be considered totally reliable.
+2 The Technical Staff Report in this Application contains errors and as such cannot be considered totally reliable.